 You would work closely with production designers, costume designers, camera and lighting crew, and performers.

-See the Get Into Theatre website to read a theatre make-up artists story.
+See the Creative Choices website to read a theatre make-up artist's story.

 You would often work long and irregular hours, depending on the needs of the job.
 You may begin work in the early morning long before filming begins, or work in the evenings for live TV, theatre or concerts.